BasuCert/DockerFiles/motoshub/README.md

 ~$ docker-compose up -d
 ```

-4. open uri and continue installation in your browser:
+4. open URI and continue installation in your browser:

 ![database default credentials](/motoshub/screenshots/webinterface-config.png?raw=true)

-note: in database config section:
+note: if you have made a change in database config section, use the new information in the next step of the installation:
 ```
 hostname=mariadb
 username=[MYSQL_USER]